ChristianSi/lytspel/README.md

   at the end of words or before another vowel, e.g. «play, hóliday, layer, cayoss» ‹...holiday, layer, chaos›.

-* «au» /O:/ as in «auther, paus» ‹author, pause›.
+* «au» /O:/ as in «autum, paus» ‹autumn, pause›.
 Written «aw» if it occurs at the end of words or before another vowel, e.g. «law, drawing».

 * «ee» /i:/ as in «tree, teem» ‹...team›.
 Written «i» if it occurs